 Both men and women risk illness if soap gets into their urethras.
 The most prevalent type of urethritis symptoms includes painful urination, pus, swelling, and ongoing discomfort.
 And it goes on for days.

 Not to mention, while symptoms last, there is no chance of masturbating or having sex.
 It hurts too much.
-You should also consult a doctor if your symptoms persist for more than three days.
+You should also consult a doctor if your symptoms persist for over three days.

 You can also get other infections by using soap when masturbating.
 Vaginal pH imbalances can cause various issues, including yeast infection and bacterial vaginosis.